gabrielflorit/typewriter-js/README.md

 	duration: 1000 // milliseconds until all characters have been typed });
 ```
+NOTE 1: if both `delay` and `duration` are present, delay takes priority.

-NOTE: At the moment you won't be able to type faster than your device's refresh rate.
+NOTE 2: At the moment you won't be able to type faster than your device's refresh rate.
 So `duration` is sort of broken.

 ## License